Ir3nicuz/EgsEcfEditorApp/Readme.md

 All changes done in the Tech Tree Editor will directly effect the corresponding opened files.
 After closing the Tech Tree Editor window the files need just to be saved.

 <img src="images/TechTreeEditorTeaser.png" title="Tech Tree Editor Dialog"/>

+### Using Item Handling Support
+Item Handling Support provides functions to manipulate (add, remove, list, show) elements across the border of `.ecf` files.
+The function will be shown context sensitive for elements and files for which a specific function is valid.
+All support functions check and report warnings for possible dependency breaks before a specific function is performed.
+If the warning is confirmed the function will be performed anyway.
+The possibly resulting error will `not` be listed in the error view since the tool cannot determime if an error is logically located in the source file or linked file.
+Additionally the dependency checks are integrated in the generic remove and change function.

+The support functions only consider `.ecf` files which are opened in the tool.
+If a function reports that nothing could be found first check if the corresponding file is opened.
+For the first approach this contextual dependencies are implemented for:
+- `BlockGroupsConfig.ecf`
+- `GlobalDefsConfig.ecf`
+- `Templates.ecf`

+The settings menu has a new page for the item handling support functions options.
+Along with several options for parameter keys and presettings the dependency check in the generic item operations can be disabled.

+With the Item Handling Support the definition file handling is extended too.
+A parameter can be added to a definition from within the tool.
+This can be the own definition (missing definition error) or the definition of another 'ecf' file (needed for dependency) if the context requires it.
+The 'online' changeability of definitions comes together with the function to reinterprete (reload) already opened files with the changed definition.
+After adding a parameter to a definition the tool asks to reinterprete corresponding files.
+The reinterpretaretation can be performed manually too.
+For example after changing the game mode.

 ## Shortcuts and Functions
 ### Shortcuts